sanbec/First-Column-Featured-Image/README.md

 * Built by [Santiago Becerra](https://wpcombo.com/)

 ## Changelog
+### 1.3.0
+* new: setting to choose if the image border is shown on hover

 ### 1.2.0
 * new: svg image for posts with no featured image
 * improved: better code